Henri-Mikael-Korpela/cv/README.md

 ## Deployment to FTP server

 In order to display CV online, I have used FTP connection to deploy files.
-The deployment requires `.env` file with content as follows (example values):
+The deployment requires `.env` file with the following content (values are example values):

 ```
 FTP_SERVER_HOST=ftp.example.com